dmulyalin/salt-nornir/README.md

 Primary reason for developing Nornir proxy is scaling issues.

-Not a secret that normally for each network device we want to manage with SALT, there is a dedicated proxy-minion process must be forked and configured.
-Each such a process consumes from 40 to 70 MByte or RAM.
-Meaning, to managed 1000 network devices, 40-70 Gbyte of RAM required.
-That is a big amount of resources to spent.
-Problem aggravated by the fact that SSH based proxy-minions have to run with multiprocessing mode off, resulting in use of threading to run tasks.
-However, threading prone to memory leaks [issue](https://github.com/saltstack/salt/issues/38990), workaround - periodic processes restart, that in return raises operational costs of overall system.
+Not a secret that normally for each network device we want to manage with SALT, there is a dedicated proxy-minion process must be configured and started.
+Each such a process consumes from  about 90 MByte or RAM.
+Meaning, to managed 1000 network devices, ~90 Gbyte of RAM required.
+That is a significant amount of resources to spent.
+Problem aggravated by the fact that SSH based proxy-minions use threading to execute tasks and prone to memory leaks [issue](https://github.com/saltstack/salt/issues/38990), workaround - periodic processes restart, that in return raises operational costs of the system.

 ## Design

 <img src="images/Nornir proxy-minion architecture.png">

-[Nornir ](https://nornir.readthedocs.io/en/latest/index.html) is an open-source automation software that uses same libraries under the hood as some other Network proxy-minion - NAPALM, Netmiko, Paramiko, NCClient etc. The key differentiator of Nornir is that it uses Python to express task execution work flows and runs them in parallel using threading.
+[Nornir ](https://nornir.readthedocs.io/en/latest/index.html) is an open-source automation software that uses plugins to work with popular libraries such as - NAPALM, Netmiko, Paramiko, NCClient etc. Key difference is that Nornir uses Python to express task execution work flows and runs them in parallel using threading.

-Wrapping Norninr in a salt-proxy allowing us to use SALT systems such as schedulers, reactors, returners, mines, pillars, API etc. together with Nornir's capability to effectively run jobs for multiple devices.
-As a result, single proxy process can deliver configuration or retrieve state from multiple devices simultaneously.
-Moreover, due to Nornir stateless nature, proxy can and should operate with multiprocessing set to True.
+Wrapping Nornir in salt-proxy allowing us to use SALTSTACK's systems - schedulers, reactors, returners, mines, pillars, API etc. together with Nornir's capability to effectively run jobs for multiple devices.
+As a result, single proxy process can deliver configuration or retrieve state from multiple devices.
+Moreover, Nornir proxy has support for long running connections to devices and shares access to connections with child processes, as a result recommended way to run this proxy is with multiprocessing set to True.

 To illustrate, say we want to manage same 1000 devices, but with Nornir proxy.
-For that we start 10 Nornir processes proxying for 100 devices each, say each process consumes 200 MByte of RAM, resulting in 2 GByte of RAM to run 10 process.
-Every time we want to run task, new process started, consuming another 200 MByte or RAM.
-Assume extreme case, we have 4 tasks executing for 1000 devices with process dedicated to each task, that would consume 10 GByte of RAM, once tasks completed and processes destroyed, RAM consumption will fall back to 2 GByte.
-That is, in author's opinion, quite an improvement compared to above example where we used 40-70 GByte or RAM to manage same number of devices.
+For that we start 10 Nornir processes proxying for 100 devices each, say each process consumes 300 MByte of RAM, resulting in 3 GByte of RAM to run 10 process.
+Every time we want to run task, new process started, consuming another 300 MByte or RAM.
+Assume extreme case, we have 4 tasks executing for 1000 devices with process dedicated to each task, that would consume 15 GByte of RAM, once tasks completed and processes destroyed, RAM consumption will fall back to 3 GByte.
+That is x6 times improvement compared to above example where we need 90 GByte or RAM to manage same number of devices.

 ## Inter process communication

-To facilitate long running connections, proxy-minion architecture adapted to use queues for inter-process jobs communication.
+To facilitate long running connections, proxy-minion designed to use queues for inter-process jobs communication.

 <img src="images/nornir_proxy_inter_process_communication_v0.png">